Sung-Ching Lee, Postdoc

 Application:

-• a cover letter addressed to the Head, Geraldine Pratt, highlighting previous teaching or relevant experience;
+1. Cover letter addressed to the Head, Geraldine Pratt, highlighting previous teaching or relevant experience

-• names and contact information of three referees;
+3. Names and contact information of three referees

-• one-page statement about their experience working with a diverse student body and their contributions or potential contributions to creating/advancing a culture of equity and inclusion.
+6. One-page statement about their experience working with a diverse student body and their contributions or potential contributions to creating/advancing a culture of equity and inclusion

-Doctoral students who wish to apply must submit a proposal indicating the benefits of teaching and impact of teaching to their current progress in the program.
+Doctoral students interested in applying must submit a proposal that outlines the benefits of teaching and the impact of teaching to their current progress in the program.
 Proposal should then be endorsed and signed by their supervisor/s.
-Only endorsed proposal will be considered.
+Only endorsed proposals will be considered.

-For further information, please contact Connie Cheung, Recruit and Appointment Co-ordinator, at headasst@geog.ubc.ca.
+For further inquiries, please contact Connie Cheung, Recruit and Appointment Co-ordinator, at headasst@geog.ubc.ca.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.

-All qualified candidates are encouraged to apply; however Canadians and permanent residents of Canada will be given priority.
+All qualified candidates are encouraged to apply; qualified Canadians and permanent residents of Canada will be given priority.

 Jamie Peck named Fellow of the British Academy